Chocolate Hedgehogs

 Step 1 – Basic Stuff

-Knead 160g plain flour, 60g white sugar, a pinch of salt, 100g butter to a smooth dough and chill in the fridge for minimum an hour.
+Knead 160g plain flour, 60g white sugar, a pinch of salt, 100g butter to a smooth dough and chill in the fridge for at least an hour.
 Roll out and cut out 12 hedgehog bases.
-I simply made a cardboard template, similar to a raindrop and appr.
+I made a cardboard template, similar to a raindrop and appr.
 9cm long and 7cm wide.
-Bake in the preheated oven (190°C) for about 10 minutes.
-Let them cool down on a cookie rack.
+Bake in the preheated oven (190°C) for about 10 minutes, then take them out and let them cool on a cookie rack.

 Step 2 – Filling Part I

 Crumble a (storebought) sponge cake base.
 Heat up 50g white sugar and 3tbsp water on the stove.
 Add 2cl Rum and pour the liquid over the crumbs.
-Mix and mingle and let it soak for minimum 30 minutes.
+Mix and mingle and let it soak for at least 30 minutes.

 Step 3 – Filling Part II